About Jacob Molyneux, senior editor/blog editor

 Outbreaks of Zika have been spreading northward from Brazil through the Americas since 2014.
 (See above PAHO/WHO map of confirmed cases, 2015-2016.)
 While most transmission is believed to occur via mosquito bites, according to the CDC, “Perinatal, in utero, and possible sexual and transfusion transmission events have also been reported.
 Zika virus RNA has been identified in asymptomatic blood donors during an ongoing outbreak.”

-Symptoms and course are similar to […]
+Symptoms and course are similar to those of […]

 Ethical Practice with Patients in Pain